 When you arrive in Munising you will need to sign in at the event.
 You can come to our headquarters and our friendly staff will get you all set for the weekend.
 You will get your official lanyard, which is your ticket into all things Ice Fest, as well as any updates to the schedule and any important information.

 Our headquarters is located at the Central Community Center inside the old elementary school.
 This will be the center of the Ice Fest Universe.
 You’ll get your demo gear here, meet athletes and reps, shop, and see some of the presentations.
-If you attended the event last year you’ll find that we’ve changed things up a bit this year.
-We’re entering through a different set of doors and are using more of the classrooms.

 You can see a map of the building here.